Thinking about starting an online business? You’re not alone.

 When not to start an online business

 The most successful entrepreneurs we think of today had massive advantages through which they were able to get off the ground.
-Bill Gates (full name: William Henry Gates III) was the beneficiary of access to cutting edge computers via his private school at an age where most children didn’t know a computer was, and Jeff Bezos’ parents put hundreds of thousands of dollars into his little ecommerce startup that we now know as Amazon.
+Bill Gates (full name: William Henry Gates III) was the beneficiary of access to cutting edge computers via his private school at an age where most children didn’t know what a computer was, and Jeff Bezos’ parents put hundreds of thousands of dollars into his little ecommerce startup that we now know as Amazon.

 Elizabeth Holmes, now incarcerated but once Wall Street’s favorite entrepreneur, benefitted from her father’s vice-presidency at Enron and investment from her rich neighbors.
 Sam Bankman-Fried, whose career path has been eerily similar to Holmes’, is the scion of Stanford Law professors Barbara Fried and Joseph Bankman.